-- (1) The whereabouts of teams and game officials (including the efforts that have been made or can be made to get these participants to the game site). - (2) Whether sufficient team and arena staff are available to operate the arena and conduct the game. - (3) Input from both teams. - (4) The safety of game participants, team and arena staff, and fans. - (5) Communications with state or local government officials and law enforcement. - (6) The ability to reschedule the game. - (7) Any other factor that the WNBA deems relevant to the decision.
+- (1) The whereabouts of teams and game officials (including the efforts that have been made or can be made to get these participants to the game site). - (2) Whether sufficient team and arena staff are available to operate the arena and conduct the game. - (3) Input from both teams. - (4) The health, safety, and well-being of game participants, team and arena staff, and fans. - (5) Input from health, facilities, security, or other experts, when appropriate. - (6) Input from players involved. - (7) Communications with and/or mandates by state or local government officials and law enforcement.

+- (8) The ability to reschedule the game, including with consideration for impact to the league-wide schedule, competitive fairness, and league and team business opportunities. - (9) Any other factor that the NBA deems relevant to the decision.